bitlab-org/bitlabs-fe-test/README.md

   - **"Network fee"** corresponds to the `fiat_blockchain_fee` field in the API response
   - **"c14 fee"** corresponds to the `absolute_internal_fee` field in the API response
   - **"Total fee"** is the sum of the two fees above (this is the only bit of math that you need to do on the front-end)
-- We expect you to have at least some basic tests for your React code.
+- We expect you to have tests for your React code.
 Tests should be runnable using the `yarn test` command.

 # Evaluation